 |Driven Angle & Slope||5˚ degrees, Down|

-Note that torsionals are high and the inertia effects at the driven end of the shaft are excessive.
-That should tell you that your angles are not canceled and your operating angle at the driven end of your shaft is probably too large.
+- That tells you that your angles are not canceled and your operating angle at the driven end of your shaft is probably too large

-- Change the angle of the first shaft from zero to 3.5˚ degrees / Select "Down"
+- Change the angle of the first shaft from zero to 3.5˚ degrees (the result of installing the center bearing shims); Select “Down”

 - Click “Results”

-Torsionals are now great and the inertia effects at the driven member have been reduced to acceptable limits.
+- Torsionals are now suitable and the inertia effects at the driven member have been reduced to acceptable limits

 Points to Remember

-- That’s why our torsionals are so good.
-We have small angles on both ends.
+- Our torsionals are so good because have small angles on both ends

 Please download our step-by-step tutorial.